Asset classes explained

 Stock market indices

 A stock market index is used as a way to measure the performance of shares in a particular country, region or type of industry.
 In the UK, the flagship stock market index is the FTSE 100.
-The 'footsie' measures the performance of the 100 largest companies listed in the UK.
+The 'footsie' measures the performance of the 100 largest companies by market capitalisation listed in the UK.
 The larger FTSE All Share measures the performance of all listed companies in the UK.